ransome1/sleek/README.md

   - projects
   - start dates
   - due dates
 * Todos can repeat themselves based on a given due date.
-You can use a recurrence picker add it to the text field using:
+You can use a dedicated picker to add the recurrence or type it in by hand:
   - "rec:d" (daily)
   - "rec:w" (weekly)
   - "rec:m" (monthly)